GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/introduction.rst

 Although above sample may seem to be dynamically typed, it is actually generic programming.
 The actual instance of the fibI/fibR functions is strongly typed and basically is just accepting and returning an ``int``.
 This is similar to templates in C++ (although C++ is not a strong-typed language) or ML.
-Generic programming in daScript allows very powerful compile-time type reflection mechanisms, significantly simplifying writing optimal and clear code.
+Generic programming in Daslang allows very powerful compile-time type reflection mechanisms, significantly simplifying writing optimal and clear code.
 Unlike C++ with it's SFINAE, you can use common conditionals (if) in order to change the instance of the function depending on type info of its arguments.
 Consider the following example::